Vimy (electoral district)

 Vimy was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, scheduled for 19 October 2015.
+It came into effect upon the call of the 2015 Canadian federal election, held on 19 October 2015.
 It was created out of parts of the electoral districts of Laval (78%), Laval—Les Îles (12%) and Alfred-Pellan (11%).
+Following the 2022 Canadian federal electoral redistribution, the riding lost its territory east of Boul. des Laurentides to Alfred-Pellan.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: